Allen County, Indiana Cemeteries

 It was an amazing day and we look forward to keeping you up to date on the happenings of the Arboretum!

-Lindenwood Nature Preserve, 600 Lindenwood Avenue, is on the west side of Lindenwood Cemetery just across the road.
+Lindenwood Nature Preserve, 600 Lindenwood Avenue, is on the west side of Lindenwood Cemetery just across Lindenwood Avenue.
 It is a 110-acre wooded park featuring four hiking trails of varying lengths (one is wheelchair and stroller accessible) and a pond that allows visitors to see what the cemetery grounds and a lot of Allen County looked like when the cemetery opened in 1859.
+See our Lindenwood Nature Preserve page.

 Today is a beautiful day to come out and see some spring wildflowers at Lindenwood Nature Preserve.
 Lots of our wildlife are enjoying the pleasant temperatures as well!